rmscode/binary-garden/docs/hardware/raspberrypi.md

 ### Automatic Base Installation

-DietPi offers the option for an automatic first boot installation.
-Normally, during the first system boot there is an installation procedure which sets up your system initially.
-These steps need an amount of user interaction which can be overcome with the automatic base installation option described in this section.
+DietPi offers the option for an automatic first boot installation which can overcome the manual interaction required during normal setup.
 The automatized setup is based on the configuration file `/boot/dietpi.txt`.
 It can be edited prior to the first boot and will be evaluated during the first boot procedure.
-On subsequent boot procedures, the options in the file are not evaluated any more.
+On subsequent boot procedures, the options in the file are no longer evaluated.
+The main benefit to this method is the ability to create a "desired state" using `dietpi.txt` as a declarative model.

 ??? info "Editing the contents of `/boot/dietpi.txt`"

     For the Raspberry Pi, the file is located on a FAT32 partition which can be accessed on a Windows PC.
 In this case, `dietpi.txt` can be found in its root.

-1. Leave the SD card in your computer, navigate to the FAT32 boot partition in Windows Explorer and open the `dietpi.txt` file in a text editor of your choice.
+1. After flashing, leave the SD card in your computer, navigate to the FAT32 boot partition in Windows Explorer and open the `dietpi.txt` file in a text editor of your choice.
 2. Copy and paste the contents from below into `dietpi.txt`, adjust the following options, and save.
     - `AUTO_SETUP_GLOBAL_PASSWORD` - Affects "root" and "dietpi" users and is used by dietpi-software for installs which require a password (e.g. web dashboard).
 During first run setup, the password is removed from this file and instead encrypted and saved to root filesystem.
     - `SOFTWARE_CHROMIUM_AUTOSTART_URL` - You'll need to grab a device key from the portal and paste it in the URL here.

-??? abstract "dietpi.txt"
+??? abstract "dietpi.txt - Autostart Chromium in kiosk mode"

     ```txt
     # IMPORTANT: